Tuhh16/podcast-backend/README.md

 ## 📝 License

-Este projeto esta sobe a licença [MIT](./LICENSE).
+This project is under the license [MIT](./LICENSE).

-Feito por Arthur Teodoro Alves de Lima 👋🏽 [Entre em contato!](https://www.linkedin.com/in/arthurtlima/)
+Made by Arthur Teodoro Alves de Lima 👋🏽 [Get in touch!](https://www.linkedin.com/in/arthurtlima/)